apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3guard.md

 with the S3A data, in which case the normal S3 consistency guarantees apply.

-## Configuring S3Guard
+## Setting up S3Guard

 The latest configuration parameters are defined in `core-default.xml`.
 You should consult that file for full information, but a summary is provided here.

-### 1. Choose your MetadataStore implementation.
+### 1. Choose the Database

+A core concept of S3Guard is that the directory listing data of the object store, *the metadata* is replicated in a higher-performance, consistent, database.
+In S3Guard, this database is called *The Metadata Store*

 By default, S3Guard is not enabled.
-S3A uses "`NullMetadataStore`", which is a MetadataStore that does nothing.

-The funtional MetadataStore back-end uses Amazon's DynamoDB database service.
-The following setting will enable this MetadataStore:
+The Metadata Store to use in production is bonded to Amazon's DynamoDB database service.
+The following setting will enable this Metadata Store:

 ```xml
 <property>